twentyOne2x/attnmarkets/apps/dapp-prod/app/sponsor/README.md

 # Sponsor Safe Detection

-This directory houses the sponsor dashboard experience, including the Squads safe onboarding flow and its supporting utilities.
+This directory houses the user dashboard experience, including the Squads safe onboarding flow and its supporting utilities.

 ## Storage keys